 This is how we work.
 This is the atmosphere we write and edit in.

-Computers beep as they wake up, as we use more and more of the desktop computers, all of us looking over different pages.
+Computers beep as they wake up, as we use more and more of the desktop computers, as we all look over different pages.

 The keyboard clicks become more furious, the sighs louder and more pronounced.